Ms-khadijatOparemi/ONLINE-SALES-ANALYSIS/README.md

-# Excel_Project- BLACK STARS ONLINE SALES ANALYSIS
+# Online Sales Analysis in Excel

 # Project Brief
 A supermarket (An Online store) that sells all varieties of items in different categories, from Fashion to Home and Office supplies.
 They have the dataset of their shopping over 5 years, from 2015 to 2020.
-The CEO wants to see how the supermarket is fairing by certain Key Performance Indicators.
-The manager has been assigned to identify the key areas within the business that need clarification and get them sorted out as soon as possible.
-Our work as a Data Analyst is to analyze the sales dataset and develop results and visualization.
+The CEO wants to see how the supermarket is faring according to key performance indicators.
+We have been assigned to identify the key areas within the business that need clarification and get them sorted out as soon as possible.
+We are to analyze the sales dataset develop visualizations and  a report

 ## Tasks
 Perform analysis on the following: